isabella232/offer-decisioning.en/help/offer-library/create-ranking-formulas.md

 * Click **[!UICONTROL Save]**.
 Your ranking formula is created, you can select it from the list to get details and edit or delete it.

-    It is now ready to be used in an offer activity to rank eligible offers for a placement (see [Configure offers selection in activities](../offer-activities/configure-offer-selection.md)).
+    It is now ready to be used in a decision to rank eligible offers for a placement (see [Configure offers selection in activities](../offer-activities/configure-offer-selection.md)).

     ![](../assets/ranking-formula-created.png)